BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 Sample BCG Case Flow

 Here is what a typical BCG case looks like in practice.
-Notice the interviewer-led rhythm: question, data, interpretation, next question.
+Notice the candidate-led rhythm: you propose where to look, interpret the data, draw an implication, and ask for the next exhibit that tests your hypothesis.

 Interviewer: "Our client is a European airline seeing profit margins decline.
 They want to understand why and what to do.
 Let's start: what are the main drivers of airline profitability?"